xquared-design/TeamTimothy/README.md

 ##Intro
 This project started as a part of [Makers Making Change Access Makeathon](http://www.makersmakingchange.com/accessmakeathonsummary/), an initiative of the [Neil Squire Society](http://www.neilsquire.ca).
 The goal is to help Timothy, a 10 year-old boy with ataxia, play his favourite games on Wii console.
 This project involves modifying a standard Nintendo Wii Remote and Nunchuk by replacing the buttons and joystick with larger versions and positioning them in a more ergonomic arrangement.
 The factory PCBs from the controllers are retained and new inputs wired to them.
 The code is executed using a Raspberry Pi Zero with Raspbian.
-The following readme is partly based on this [Circuit Basics tutorial](http://www.circuitbasics.com/raspberry-pi-zero-ethernet-gadget/) and on other guides.

 ##Components
 For a full list of components used, see the bill of material [here](BOM.md).